Astrid-Lubang/FINALS_ELECTIVES_DATASET/README.md

    The model correctly classifies different dog breeds with high prediction accuracy for a variety of images.
 This shows the model's strong capability to handle real-world images and make subtle distinctions between similar breeds.

 4. **Transfer Learning Validation:**
   Using MobileNetV2 as the base model, the project demonstrated the power of transfer learning for image classification tasks.
-The pre-trained network gave a solid foundation that improved performance even when there was a lack of training data
+The pre-trained network gave a solid foundation that improved performance even when there was a lack of training data.

 3. **Practical Use Case Output:**
  The feature is of practical utility, where on an image, it provides direct superimposition with predicted breed names.
 Hence, visual feedback becomes instantaneously better and practical during a live scenario for insights in an actionable manner.